yoursunny/NDNts/packages/keychain-cli/README.md

 * `--ndnsec` uses ndn-cxx keychain instead of NDNts keychain.
 * `--key` specifies the key name to obtain certificate for.
   The key pair must exist in the keychain given in `NDNTS_KEYCHAIN` environment variable, or ndn-cxx keychain if `--ndnsec` is specified.
+  This also accepts a certificate name, whose key will be used.
 * `--challenge nop` enables "nop" challenge.
 * `--challenge pin` enables "pin" challenge.
 * `--challenge email` enables "email" challenge.
 * `--email` specifies email address to use in the email challenge.
 * `--challenge possession` enables "possession" challenge.
 * `--possession-cert` specifies existing certificate name to fulfill possession challenge.
+  If `--key` is a certificate name, this may be omitted if using the same certificate.
   The specified certificate and its corresponding private key must exist in the keychain.
 * You may specify multiple challenges, and the first one allowed by the server will be used.